-The Salonika Campaign Society is marking the centenary of the campaign in a number of ways:-
+The Salonika Campaign Society marked the centenary of the campaign in a number of ways by:-

 - Attending ceremonies at memorials near Thessaloniki close to the anniversary of the Bulgarian armistice (30 September).
-These are annual events, but there will be an enhanced British presence in 2018.
+These are annual events, but had an enhanced British presence in 2018.

-- With an annual wreath-laying at the Cenotaph in Whitehall in early October, which coincides with the Society’s annual meeting.
+- With an annual wreath-laying at the Cenotaph in Whitehall in October, which coincided with the Society’s annual meeting.

 - Publishing each September a centenary-themed issue of its journal, The New Mosquito:

 2016 – operations in the Struma valley (XVI Corps)

 2017 – the First Battle of Doiran (XII Corps)

 - Leading battlefield tours – appropriately themed – for members and non-members alike.
 2015 saw a successful visit to the area of operations by 10th (Irish) Division in Serbia, followed in 2016 by the first extensive visit to the Struma (Strymon) Valley.
 The 2017 tour coincided with the centenary of the First Battle of Doiran and spent a week examining the battlefield followed, in 2018, by a ‘Year of Victory’ tour.

 - Helping to preserve key locations on the former battlefields associated with the British Salonika Force.
 Specific to this is an effort to preserve ‘HQ House’ in recognition of the part played by 10th (Irish) Division in the initial advance into, and withdrawal from, Serbia in 1915.

 - Sponsoring a mule – Muffin – at the Redwings Horse Sanctuary in Norfolk in recognition of the vital role played by animal transport during the campaign, especially pack mules, in supply and casualty evacuation.
 Muffin is now an honorary member of the SCS.
 The SCS is also a member of the British Mule Society.